 Some of the principal treatments carried out by Professor Paulo E Stanga at Spire include:

 Director of the Manchester Vision Regeneration (MVR) Lab at NIHR/Wellcome Trust Manchester CRF and its Clinical, Surgical and Research Fellowship Program.
 The MVR Lab team focuses on developing research and therapies using the most advanced diagnostic and treatment devices.

 Member of the Scientific Committee of the Royal College of Ophthalmologists

 Former Chair of the MREH Research Steering Committee

-I lead the Retinal Laser Committee and I am the Laser Safety Officer for the Manchester Royal Eye Hospital
+I am the lead Retinal Laser Committee and I am the Laser Safety Officer for the Manchester Royal Eye Hospital

 My research on Artificial Vision has been highlighted as a significant achievement by the University of Manchester and the NHS Central Manchester Foundation Trust and listed as an important research landmark in the rich research heritage of the city of Manchester by the Manchester European City of Science 2016 Committee.